 To find out the requirement, the managers can perform the analysis in three stages:

-At first, the managers figure out the total amount of work the organization need to complete.
-And the total number of people required to perform this work.
+- Work-Load Analysis: At first, the managers figure out the total amount of work the organization need to complete.
+Also, they ascertain the total number of people required to perform this work.

-The variance between workload and workforce is the exact requirement of human resources.
+- Comparison: The variance between workload and workforce represents the exact requirement of human resources.
 By this, the managers can determine whether the organization is:

 Step 2: Recruitment